Pediatric Praziquantel Consortium

 Today, the gold standard of treatment is praziquantel.
 Following the WHO-recommended control strategy, populations at risk receive regular praziquantel treatment.
 Unfortunately, this prophylaxis is only suitable for adults and school-aged children.
 Preschool-aged children are excluded from treatment programs since the drug is not registered below the age of 4 years and a child-friendly formulation is not available.
 The bitter taste of praziquantel often results in adverse reactions like vomiting.
 Therefore, a palliative, effective and safe praziquantel formulation stable in tropical environment to treat young children is absolutely required.

 To reach this aim, the Pediatric Praziquantel Consortium was founded in 2012.
 The collaborating partners Merck KGaA, Astellas, Swiss TPH and Lygature, and since beginning of 2014 Farmanguinhos and Simcyp form a non-profit innovative partnership and provide expertise from many different areas.
-Together, they developed a full clinical program for a new formulation of praziquantel.
+Together, they developed a full clinical programme for a new formulation of praziquantel.
 Preclinical and clinical activities as well as access strategies have been defined.
-The program is in progress of starting the Phase II trials in spring 2016 in Côte d’Ivoire.
+A phase II dose-finding study was performed in Côte d’Ivoire in S. mansoni-infected children of different ages (range 3 months to 6 years) from 2016-2018.
+The study confirmed the formulation (Levo-Praziquantel 150mg) and the dose that will be pursued by the Consortium until registration.
+A confirmatory Phase III trial is ongoing in Côte d’Ivoire and Kenya.